Statistics for Iwasawa Invariants of elliptic curves, $\rm{II}$: Introduction

 Another important question in the theory of elliptic curves is the \emph{rank boundedness conjecture} which asks whether there is an upper bound for the Mordell--Weil rank of elliptic curves over number fields.
 This question is widely open and experts are unable to arrive at a consensus on what to expect, see \cite[Section 3]{PPVW19} for a detailed survey.
 Those in favour of unboundedness argue that this phenomenon provably occurs in other global fields, and that the proven lower bound for this upper bound increases every few years.
-The current record, is an elliptic curve over $\Q$ with Mordell--Weil rank at least 28, discovered by N. Elkies.
-On the other hand, a recent series of papers by B. Poonen \emph{et. al.} provides a justified heuristic inspired by ideas from arithmetic statistics which suggests otherwise (see for example, \cite{Poo18}).
+The current record, is an elliptic curve over $\Q$ with Mordell--Weil rank at least 28, discovered by N.~Elkies.
+On the other hand, a recent series of papers by B.~Poonen \emph{et. al.} provides a justified heuristic inspired by ideas from arithmetic statistics which suggests otherwise (see for example, \cite{Poo18}).
 Evidently, rank unboundedness is a deep problem.
 However, upon restricting our focus to the cyclotomic $\Z_p$-extension of a number field, it is possible to make somewhat precise statements that are analogous.
 We have already discussed that the $\lambda$-invariant of the Selmer group of an elliptic curve is closely related to its Mordell--Weil rank.
 In Theorem \ref{th64} and Corollary \ref{cor to thm64}, we prove that given any integer $n$, there is an explicit lower bound for the density of the set of elliptic curves with good ordinary reduction at $p$ for which $\lambda+\mu\geq n$.
 This lower bound depends on $p$ (and $n$), is strictly positive, and becomes smaller as $p$ or $n$ become larger.
 A key ingredient is the observation that a lower bound of the sum $\lambda+ \mu$ depends on the number of primes (distinct from $p$) for which $p$ divides the Tamagawa number and whether $p$ is an anomalous prime (see Lemma \ref{lambda+mu in terms of tamagawa and anomalous}).
 In view of Greenberg's conjecture for irreducible residual representation $E[p]$, our results imply that $\lambda\geq n$ for a \emph{positive} proportion of elliptic curves that depends only on $p$ and $n$.
+We prove our results assuming the finiteness of the $p$-primary part of the Tate-Shafarevich group $\Sh(E/\Q)$ for elliptic curves $E$ defined over the rationals.
+This is indeed expected to be true.

 \emph{Organization:} Including this introduction, the article has 7 sections.
 Section \ref{section 2: Preliminaries} is preliminary in nature: here, we introduce the Iwasawa invariants and the main object of interest, i.e., the Selmer groups.
 In Section \ref{truncatedEC}, we discuss the notion of truncated Euler characteristic.
 Next, in Section \ref{densities for W Models}, we arrange elliptic curves (defined over $\Q$) by na{\"i}ve height and calculate what proportion of them have a certain Kodaira type.
 In Section \ref{EC on average}, given an odd prime $p$ and a fixed integer $n\geq 0$, we associate to each elliptic curve with good ordinary reduction at $p$, its (truncated) Euler characteristic formula.
 We analyze what proportion of elliptic curves have Mordell--Weil rank at most 1 (conjectured to happen 100\% of the time) and the truncated Euler characteristic divisible by $p^n$.
 Finally, in Section \ref{Invariants on Average} we state and prove the main theorem of this article.
 Given an odd prime $p$ and a fixed integer $n\geq 0$, we prove a lower bound for what proportion of elliptic curves defined over $\Q$ with good ordinary reduction at $p$ is the sum of Iwasawa invariants $\geq n$.
 In Section \ref{tables}, we have included some computational tables.